When is a probate bond needed, and how do you reduce or eliminate it?

 • A $500,000 estate with $200,000 in liquid assets might require a $400,000 bond

-• Premiums cost 1–3% of the bond amount annually, paid upfront.
-A $400,000 bond could incur a $4,000–$12,000 premium
+• Premiums cost 1-3% of the bond amount annually, paid upfront

-The executor’s creditworthiness heavily influences pricing.
+The executor's creditworthiness heavily influences pricing.
 Those with poor credit may pay higher premiums or struggle to secure a bond altogether, forcing the court to appoint a different administrator.
-Some sureties also require collateral, such as a lien on the executor’s personal assets.
-For large estates, the bond cost can escalate quickly, making proactive planning critical.

 Strategies to Reduce or Eliminate the Probate Bond

-1. Include a Bond Waiver In The Will
+1. Include a Bond Waiver in the Will

 2. Establish a Living Trust